freesampul/AIT-final/MILESTONE_02.md

 URL for form result
 ---
-(TODO: if applicable, add link to page that shows results of submitting form)
+(TODO: if applicable, ad d link to page that shows results of submitting form)

 Navigating to the home route displays a feed if user is logged in.
 ---